bkamapantula/bkamapantula.github.io/_posts/2021-03-15-data-storytelling-maps.md

 #### Interactive

-Interactive version of the earlier illustration is below:
+Interactive version of the earlier illustration is below.

 <iframe title="Obesity rate change in Virginia counties from 2019 to 2020" aria-label="Map" id="datawrapper-chart-aIN3l" src="https://datawrapper.dwcdn.net/aIN3l/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="464"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>

+I picked a color scale that highlights the extremes well.
+This illustration will be useful for policy makers, researchers to understand the underlying changes better.
+A regular user (ex: a citizen) may be more interested in understanding their neighborhood and may prefer a different representation.

+I'll be exploring other Data Storytelling Structure and Sequence formats using different datasets soon.

 ## Notes